Tweaking the Strategic Plan

-The University's updated Strategic Plan, due to be considered for approval by the Board of Control at its July meeting, features a number of revisions, according to Dave Reed, vice president for research.
+The University's updated Strategic Plan, due to be considered for approval by the Board of Trustees at its July meeting, features a number of revisions, according to Dave Reed, vice president for research.

 Unchanged is the vision of Michigan Tech becoming a world-class research university, as well as the plan's three overarching goals: 1) attracting and retaining world-class faculty, students and staff; 2) delivering distinctive programs with a central focus on STEM (science, technology, engineering and mathematics) and the business of innovation; and 3) producing outstanding research, scholarship and innovation.
 The primary changes in the updated plan involve the specific objectives emerging from the three goals.